 Length: 13 pages

-This bill was introduced on March 6, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 6, 2003, in a previous session of Congress, but it did not receive a vote.

 Mar 6, 2003